 Unfortunately, DoD’s guidance takes a narrow view of the standard Changes clause in fixed-price contracts.
 DoD explains that the Changes clause permits adjustments when there is “a contracting officer-directed change within the scope of the contract, in the areas defined by the applicable Changes clause, or by another contract clause that authorizes an equitable adjustment based on specific actions taken.”
 The guidance goes on to state that “since cost impacts due to unanticipated inflation are not a result of a contracting officer-directed change, COs should not agree to contractor REAs submitted in response to changed economic conditions.”
 In other words, DoD’s guidance discourages contracting officers from granting equitable adjustments based purely on inflation.

 That said, the guidance leaves open the possibility of inflation-related claims when a contracting officer has directed changes within the scope of the clause.
 That could include situations where a contracting officer directs a different method of performance because of changed economic conditions (e.g., directions to use a component other than the one specified or to meet a different schedule of performance).
-Indeed, contractors experiencing increased costs should think broadly about potentially changes caused by the contracting officer, which could open the door to adjustments.
+Indeed, contractors experiencing increased costs should think broadly about potential changes caused by the contracting officer, which could open the door to adjustments.

 Economic Price Adjustment Clauses: An Option for Relief